ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 <hr>

 <h2> Downloading a Linux Desktop image (.iso)</h2>
-For this course we will want Ubuntu 20.04.2.0 LTS which you can find at the top of this page.
+For this course, we will want Ubuntu 20.04.2.0 LTS which you can find at the top of the top of the following <a href="https://ubuntu.com/download/desktop">page</a>.
 <br>
 https://ubuntu.com/download/desktop